ApolloTang/vim-coc-settings/readme.txt

+The file:

+  <profile-name>/coc-settings.json"

-File "coc-settings.json" need to link to "~/.vim/coc-settings.json"
+needs to symbolically link to:

+  "~/.vim/coc-settings.json"